 The courses that you must undertake for both routes towards this CoC are:

-- Approved Engine Course I & II (AEC I & II) NOTE – the AEC courses are required for the issue of your TRB, and must be done prior to the three SV written modules listed below
+- Approved Engine Course I & II (AEC I & II) NOTE – the AEC courses are required for the issue of your TRB, and must be done prior to the three SV written modules listed below.
+For those doing the Alternative Route, they can be done at any time

-- 2 weeks Workshop Skills Training (similar to the Skills Test that is currently required for Y4, but 2 weeks instead of 1)
+- 2 weeks Workshop Skills Training (similar to the Skills Test that was required for Y4, but 2 weeks instead of 1)

 - Advanced Fire Fighting certificate